 Rough Set Approach

-Note:This approach can only be applied on discrete-valued attributes.
+Note − This approach can only be applied on discrete-valued attributes.
 Therefore, continuous-valued attributes must be discretized before its use.

-For a given class, C, the rough set definition is approximated by two sets as follows:
+For a given class C, the rough set definition is approximated by two sets as follows −

-The following diagram shows the Upper and Lower Approximation of class C:
+The following diagram shows the Upper and Lower Approximation of class C −

 Fuzzy Set Approaches

 Fuzzy Set Theory is also called Possibility Theory.
-This theory was proposed by Lotfi Zadeh in 1965.
-This approach is an alternative Two-value logic.
-This theory allows us to work at high level of abstraction.
-This theory also provide us means for dealing with imprecise measurement of data.
+This theory was proposed by Lotfi Zadeh in 1965 as an alternative the two-value logic and probability theory.
+This theory allows us to work at a high level of abstraction.
+It also provides us the means for dealing with imprecise measurement of data.

 mmedium_income($49k)=0.15 and mhigh_income($49k)=0.96